C L O S L E R

 As much as I appreciate the opportunity to share my story, I am particularly mindful of the fact that illness takes away a great deal of agency from patients.
 For me, I choose to honor my illness as part of the fabric of who I am as a way of meaning making.
 That is my choice, however, and it is important we not expect patients to glorify their own experiences as valuable.
 Suffering is suffering and I would not have chosen it, even if I can see meaning in it now.

-Joy is Hiding Everywhere
+Joy is hiding everywhere

 I think there can be a misperception that depressed people don’t smile, don’t laugh, don’t enjoy anything.
 If that were true, I don’t think depression would be as hidden an illness as it is.
 You can smile, you can laugh, you can even enjoy something, but it is superficial and fleeting.
 Depression robs its victims of joy, that powerful, deep feeling of delight so often connected to ideas of spirituality.